harperpomeranian/Wi-Fi-Quick-Chat/README.md

 ## Usage

 It's pretty simple, you just open up the app on two or more devices and start chatting.
-Make sure both devices are connected to the same Wi-Fi network for it to work.
+Make sure both devices are connected to the same Wi-Fi network or use one device as a hotspot and then connect the other device to it for it to work.

 ## How it Works

-It finds a websocket server on the local network via UDP, if it doesn't find one in 5 seconds, it creates the server on the device and the device will be the server that every new device connects to.
+It creates a simple http server, after that, it broadcasts its IP with the PORT via UDP.
+Other devices which are listening to the UDP port can then connect to the webserver.

 ## Problems and Reflection